Out for Justice: Plot

 After visiting a number of local hangouts and establishments trying to find information, Gino discovers Richie killed Bobby because Bobby was having an affair with two women – Richie's girlfriend, Roxanne Ford, and a waitress named Terry Malloy.
-When Gino goes to Roxanne's home, he finds she is dead.
+When Gino goes to Roxanne's home, he finds her dead.
 Gino believes that Richie killed Roxanne before he killed Bobby.
 Gino goes to Laurie's house and tells the widow what is going on.
 In Laurie's purse, Gino finds the picture that Richie dropped on Bobby's body after killing him.
-Bobby turns out to have been a corrupt cop who had wanted a money-making lifestyle like Richie's, and Laurie knew Bobby was corrupt.
+Bobby turns out to have been a corrupt cop who wanted a money-making lifestyle like Richie's, and Laurie knew it.
 Laurie had found a picture of Bobby and Roxanne having sex.
-She had given Richie the picture out of jealousy, never expecting Richie to kill Bobby for sleeping with Roxanne.
+She had given Richie the picture out of jealousy, never expecting Richie to kill Bobby in retaliation.
 Laurie took the picture away from where Richie dropped it on Bobby because she wanted to protect her husband's reputation.

-Following a tip from his local snitch Picolino, Gino eventually finds Richie in a house in the old neighborhood having a party.
-Gino kills all of Richie's men.
-Gino then finds Richie and fights him hand-to-hand.
-After beating Richie senseless, Gino finally kills him by stabbing him in the forehead with a corkscrew.
-The mobsters arrive soon after, also intent on killing Richie.
-Gino uses the lead mobster's gun to shoot the already-dead Richie several times, then tells him to return to his boss and take credit for Richie's death.
+Following a tip from his local snitch, Gino eventually finds Richie in a house in the old neighborhood owned by his girlfriend Rica.
+At the same time, a mob hit squad arrives to kill Richie.
+Gino gets Rica out, before taking out all of Richie's men one-by-one.
+Confronted by Richie with an empty gun, the two have a brutal fight to death, with Gino killing Richie with a corkscrew through his forehead.
+He then uses the lead mobster's gun to shoot the already-dead Richie several times, then tells him to return to his boss and take credit for Richie's death.

 Gino and his wife adopt the puppy as a family pet, naming him Coraggio (Italian for courage or bravery).
 Whilst visiting Coney Island, they encounter the same man who abandoned the puppy earlier, and Gino confronts him.
 When the man attacks him, Gino defends himself, knocking the man down.
 Gino and his wife laugh as the puppy urinates on the man's head.